 - Plans to be a minimum of 8.5″ X 11″ or 11″ x 17″ paper copy and if for a residential structure we need a full size (“24×36”) set of plans.
 If you submit electronically we can print full size residential plans for a fee of $10.00 per page.

-- Plans (drawings) shall be drawn to a professional standard, to scale, upon substantial paper, and be of sufficient clarity to indicate the nature and extent of the work proposed.
+- Plans (drawings) must be drawn to a professional standard, to scale, upon substantial paper, and be of sufficient clarity to indicate the nature and extent of the work proposed.

-- Plans shall include a plot plan showing the location of all existing and proposed structures on the parcel and their distance from the property lines and road rights-of-way.
+- All plans shall include a plot plan showing the location of all existing and proposed structures on the parcel and their distance from the property lines and road rights-of-way.

-- Plans shall contain floor plans that include foundations and/or basements, all floor levels, lofts, patios, porches, balconies, carports, garages, and outbuildings.
+- Plans need to contain floor plans that include foundations and/or basements, all floor levels, lofts, patios, porches, balconies, carports, garages, and outbuildings.

-- Plans shall include exterior structure dimensions and square footage with separate figures for living space, basement, carport/deck, garage, etc. (2018 IRC).
+- It’s required that plans include exterior structure dimensions and square footage with separate figures for living space, basement, carport/deck, garage, etc. (2018 IRC).

 - Wall bracing plans are required to accompany the set of plans.